CobzaruGabriel/Unity-Examples/HelloWorld/README.md

 ### Steps

+The default project template creates an unsaved empty scene, so save it first.

 Create a new script from the menu; Assets -> Create -> C# Script (or) Right click on Assets in Project View -> Create -> C# Script

 ```csharp